danielhermawan02/danielhermawan02/README.md

 - 👀 I'm an enthusiastic team player and adept leader, passionate about guiding projects to success.
 I thrive on leveraging my skills in Artificial Intelligence (especially Machine Learning, Deep Learning, and NLP) and Data Science to innovate and solve complex challenges.
 - 🌱 I’m currently focused on deepening my expertise in Data & Machine Learning and am always excited about learning something new.
 - 💞️ I'm experienced in project management, employing technical expertise and strategic planning for efficient outcomes.
 I'm committed to continuous learning and staying updated with the latest in technology for impactful results.
-- 📫 How to reach me:
+- 📫 Reach me out!
 <p align="left">
   <a href="https://instagram.com/ddanielh_" target="_blank" rel="noreferrer">
     <img src="https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white" alt="Instagram"/>